rc-l/image-resize/README.md

 ### Backlog
+- Make a build script to create the exe and upload it
 - Support multiple presets through context menu (through the use of config files)
 - Basic GUI without presistent settings
 - Support drag and drop for GUI